iip-ecosphere/platform/platform/platform/README.md

 Optionally, the `ensembles` for services may be redefined (depending on the capabilities of the service manager, supported by Spring Cloud Stream).
 Ensembles are started together, first the leader and in its JVM the members.
 Existing ensemble definitions from the service deployment descriptor will only be overridden if explicitly specified. `ensembles` is a map of service ids, the key is the member, the leader the respective value.
 If the leader service id is not valid, e.g., as an empty id is given, an existing mapping will be cleared.

 Similarly, optional `arguments` for the service startup may be stated.
 Arguments are primarily command line arguments to pass over to the service process while starting.
 In particular, system properties like of the form `-Diip.app.<key>=<value>` can be passed into and may even affect the default values of service parameters if defined in the configuration.

+Optionally, the `servers` define a mapping of server ids to target IP addresses/host names/(AAS) device ids for device identification.
+This allows re-locating server instances within a deployment plan.
+Already started server instances will not be relocated upon executing a follow-up deployment plan.
+In a deployment plan, resource without service assignments can be used to force server starts before services are started in a second/further resource item.

 ## Missing
 - AAS discovery, currently we rely on the full IP specification instantiated through the configuration